jjimmanuel/SQL-Demo/README.md

 # SQL-Demo
-This is by no means a serious project; this is just a brief demonstration of some of my abilities in SQL.
-While it is difficult to express all my knowledge when there is no specific goal in mind, I can, at least, hope to show something.
+A brief demonstration of some of my capabilities in sql